oluwaseunayoola42/Deskify-Office-Supplies-Report/README.md

 | Small Business | $0.19M |
 | Consumer | $0.17M |

-**Corporate is the most valuable segment, generating more than double the profit of the Consumer segment.**
+Corporate is the most valuable segment, generating more than double the profit of the Consumer segment.
+---
 ### Profit by Region
 | Region | Profit |
 |---|---|